yoona222/starter-hugo-academic-1/content/publication/EMNLP2020Mian/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the Twenty-Ninth International Conference on International Joint Conferences on Artificial Intelligence (IJCAI 2021)*
+publication: In *Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)*
-publication_short:  In *Proceedings of the Twenty-Ninth International Conference on International Joint Conferences on Artificial Intelligence (IJCAI 2021)*
+publication_short:  In *Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)*
 ---